shivanity91/AddressLookUp/README.md

 docker-compose up --build
 ```

-### Run AddressLookUp.Api
+### Run AddressLookUp.Aggregator.Api

-Since facade api (AddressLookUp.Api) is not included in docker compose, it needs to be run separately.
+Since facade api (AddressLookUp.Aggregator.Api) is not included in docker compose, it needs to be run separately.

 ```shell
 cd <project root dir>